2:010 Undergraduate and Graduate Academic Retention Standards

 |Undergraduate and Graduate Academic Retention Standards

 ||Center for Teaching and Learning

 It is the policy of Austin Peay State University to establish minimum criteria for

-The purpose of this policy is to establish the criteria for undergraduate academic
+The purpose of this policy is to establish the criteria for undergraduate and graduate

 - The institution will develop specific criteria, in compliance with this policy, to

-be implemented and enforced as the undergraduate academic retention standards of the
+be implemented and enforced as the undergraduate and graduate academic retention standards

 - Initial institutional standards and all subsequent revisions will be submitted to

 - The approved undergraduate and graduate academic retention standards of the institution